liaochikon/Minimalistic-HRNet-Human-Pose-Estimation/README.md

 And weight file(.pth) will be saved into the **weight** folder.

 ## Testing
-Once you have weight files inside the **weight** folder and COCO-WholeBody dataset in data folder, you can start test the model.
+Once you have weight files inside the **weight** folder and datasets in data folder, you can start test the model.

  To start testing, just run **joint_train.py** :